Maths

 Long Term Plans

-Here at Battyeford Primary School, we use the White Rose Maths: Schemes of Learning to support the delivery of our maths curriculum.
+Here at Battyeford, we use the White Rose Maths: Schemes of Learning to support the delivery of our maths curriculum.
 These schemes are designed alongside the National Curriculum objectives and are split into termly blocks of learning for each year group.
 These blocks are ordered in a way to ensure logical reasoning behind whether to teach a topic earlier or later, and ensure that concepts are revisited throughout a pupil's maths journey.

 Medium Term Planning - Small Steps

-Within the progression of each block, WRM has designed Small Steps to ensure full curricumul coverage - these Small Steps are directly linked to the National Curriculum objectives and the Ready to Progress cirteria designed by the DfE.
+Within the progression of each block, WRM has designed Small Steps to ensure full curriculum coverage - these Small Steps are directly linked to the National Curriculum objectives and the Ready to Progress criteria designed by the DfE.
 The Small Steps are not designed to necessarily translate to 1 step = 1 lesson; the teacher can extend learning on a single step, or combine several steps into one lesson based upon the specific needs of their pupils.

 To ensure pupils become fluent in the fundamentals of maths and are able to reason and problem solve, the WRM lessons we deliver will focus on:

-• Concrete, Pictorial & Abstract Methods
+- Concrete, Pictorial & Abstract Methods

-• Mathematical Vocabulary
+- Mathematical Vocabulary

-• Reasoning & Problem Solving
+- Reasoning & Problem Solving

 Lesson Cycle - What does a typical maths lesson look like?